-Deferrals do not apply to VAT or income tax withheld at source

-Large companies who pay out dividends or buy back shares between 27 March 2020 and 31 December 2020 cannot benefit from these deferrals Large companies are defined as independent companies or groups which, in their last financial year, had at least 5000 employees or consolidated turnover above €1.5 billion in France.
+- No specific requirement to be met although the French government is asking companies who are able to pay not to postpone - Deferrals do not apply to VAT or income tax withheld at source back shares between 27 March 2020 and 31 December 2020 cannot benefit from these deferrals Large companies are defined as independent companies or groups which, in their last financial year, had at least 5000 employees or consolidated turnover above €1.5 billion in France.
 Groups for this purpose are defined by reference to the definition of groups for the purpose of French tax consolidation and would thus only include French entities.
 Intra-group dividend distributions intended to provide financial support to a French company (in particular to allow it to service its debt) remain permitted, even for large companies.
 The benefit of the deferral will also be denied to companies which have their head office or subsidiaries in noncooperative jurisdictions (current list includes: Anguilla, Bahamas, Fiji, Guam, Virgin Islands, Oman, Panama, Samoa, Seychelles, Trinidad and Tobago, Vanuatu)